-Nearly every business in both towns strive to deliver world class service and experiences.
+Nearly every business in both towns strives to deliver world-class service and experiences.
 Stay at either the Ritz Carlton or Osprey in Beaver Creek and you’ll walk right out onto a chairlift.
 To escape the crowds, head into Minturn and grab a beer at the Saloon.

 7. Winter Park